spinscale/grok.cr/README.md

 This is heavily influenced by the grok processor in Elasticsearch and the grok filter in logstash.

+Grok has been written by Jordan Sissel (the creator logstash).
+Grok serves as a library for regular expressions so you do not have to remember all the awkward regex syntaxes and just need to remember names that get mapped to patterns.

+This is a port of the functionality to crystal that uses the same grok patterns in its standard library than logstash or the Elasticsearch grok processor.

 ## Installation

 1. Add the dependency to your `shard.yml`: